standardebooks/tools/README.md

 -	### `se build-ids`

 	Change ID attributes for non-sectioning content to their expected values across the entire ebook.
-IDs must be globally unique and correctly referenced.
+IDs must be globally unique and correctly referenced, and the ebook spine must be complete.

 -	### `se build-images`